S&P Futures, Europe Stocks Advance; Bonds Steady: Markets Wrap

-(Bloomberg) -- U.S. equity futures climbed with European stocks on Thursday as investors awaited the latest developments in the outlook for global growth and trade.
+(Bloomberg) -- U.S. equity futures climbed with European stocks on Thursday as investors digested the latest figures on American growth and the outlook for trade.
 Treasury yields steadied near their lowest since 2017.

-Contracts on the S&P 500, Dow and Nasdaq all pointed to a positive start in New York, while the Stoxx Europe 600 gained, led by media firms, a day after posting its biggest drop in nearly three weeks.
+Contracts on the S&P 500, Dow and Nasdaq all held their gains as U.S. economic growth last quarter was revised down by less than expected to 3.1% amid stronger consumption and exports.
+The Stoxx Europe 600 climbed, led by media firms, a day after posting its biggest drop in nearly three weeks.
 Asian markets were mixed, with Shanghai edging lower as China notched a fresh escalation of the tariff war by putting U.S. soybean purchases on hold.
-The 10-year Treasury yield was at 2.26% after falling as low as 2.21% Wednesday, while the dollar traded at a five-month high ahead of first-quarter revised GDP due later that could give clues on the direction of U.S. interest rates.
+The 10-year Treasury yield was at 2.25% after falling as low as 2.21% Wednesday, while the dollar traded at a five-month high.

 Turbulence in stocks and the march lower in bond yields this week suggest investors are increasingly coming to terms with an uncertain outlook for markets.
 The possibility that Beijing may cut exports of rare-earth minerals, along with signs that U.S.-EU talks aren’t going anywhere meaningful, are adding to trade tensions.
 Meanwhile, bond markets are flashing a warning, with the yield gap between three-month and 10-year Treasuries, often watched as an early signal of pending recession, sliding to a 2007 low Wednesday.